scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

-Most of the time, it is interesting to do robust statistics only when there are outliers and notice that a lot of dataset have previously been "cleaned" of an outliers in which case this algorithm is not better than base_estimator.
+Most of the time, it is interesting to do robust statistics only when there are outliers and notice that a lot of dataset have previously been "cleaned" of outliers in which case this algorithm is not better than base_estimator.

 In high dimension, the algorithm is expected to be as good (or as bad) as base_estimator do in high dimension.